intro2r/intro2r/unit2/labs.md

  h.
 Remove the 3rd row of data

  i.
-Plot Social support as a function of Freedom of life choices.
+Plot a histogram of Social support.

  - - -